RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 - At 7 Cups we look down on people who cannot control their hostility.# At 7 Cups we do not look down on anyone.
 This was one of our original values.
 - Fantasies always end up being acted out in real life.# Fantasies are thoughts, not actions.
 - Listeners are not allowed to block members because members' emotional needs come first.# Listeners can block members who cause them to feel very uncomfortable.
+- Sometimes listeners are wrongly accused, and after this happens they might need to recover.#Being wrongly accused is one of the adverse events that can happen to listeners.
+- Thinking of adverse events as temporary, universal and external helps you recover from them.#Research shows that this way of thinking helps recovery.
 {:.quiz}